 Fat buildup in the liver can lead to fatty liver disease.

-There are two types of fatty liver disease:
+There are two types of fatty liver disease.
+These two types can manifest alone, or they can overlap:

 - alcoholic fatty liver disease, which is caused by heavy alcohol consumption